anthaunts/odin_recipes/README.md

 # odin_recipes
 The current project is a recipe website.
-When completed, I will demonstrated basic HTML skills.
+When completed, I will have demonstrated basic HTML skills.